AngelicaGuimaraes/P4_magnolia_tree_blog/README.md

  - Bug elimination
  - CRUD (On those sections when this occur)

-During the development process a lot of bugs has been discovered.
+During the development process a lot of bugs have been discovered.
 A portion of them are presented in the Bugs during development section.

-Functionality testing has been conducted by the author of the project together with selected class mates and selected resources that are aknowledged in the Credit section.
+Functionality testing has been conducted by the author of the project together with selected class mate and selected resources that are aknowledged in the Credit section.

 ### Bugs during development